Gluon imaging using azimuthal correlations in diffractive scattering at the Electron-Ion Collider

 \section{Acknowledgments}

 We thank T. Lappi for useful discussions.
-H.M. is supported by the Academy of Finland project 314764.
+We are grateful to Emilie Li for pointing out an error in one of the elements of the lepton tensor $\widetilde{L}_{\lambda \bar{\lambda}}$ in an earlier version of this manuscript.
+H.M. is supported by the Academy of Finland project 314764, and by the European Research Council project STRONG-2020 (grant agreement No 824093).
 F.S. and B.P.S. are supported under DOE Contract No.~DE-SC0012704.
 Computing resources from CSC – IT Center for Science in Espoo, Finland and from the Finnish Grid and Cloud Infrastructure (persistent identifier \texttt{urn:nbn:fi:research-infras-2016072533}) were used in this work.
-F.S and K.R. were partially funded by the joint Brookhaven National Laboratory-Stony Brook University Center for Frontiers in Nuclear Science (CFNS).
+F.S and K.R. were also supported by the joint Brookhaven National Laboratory-Stony Brook University Center for Frontiers in Nuclear Science (CFNS).